learningequality/kolibri-docs/docs/manage/resources.rst

       Select which public channel on Kolibri Studio you want to import resources from.

-    Channels from which you have already imported some or all resources onto your device will have the |on-device| icon.
+    Channels from which you have already imported some or all resources onto your device will have the |onDevice| (on device) icon.

 2. Click :guilabel:`SELECT RESOURCES` for the desired channel, and wait for Kolibri to load the channel information and the topic tree.